waveform-computing/rastools/docs/rasextract.rst

    list the available interpolation algorithms

-.. option:: -a
-.. option:: --axes
+.. option:: -a, --axes

    draw the coordinate axes in the output

-.. option:: -b
-.. option:: --color-bar
+.. option:: -b, --color-bar

    draw a color-bar showing the range of the color-map to the right of the output

-.. option:: -H
-.. option:: --histogram
+.. option:: -H, --histogram

    draw a histogram of the channel values below the output

-.. option:: -c CMAP
-.. option:: --colormap=CMAP
+.. option:: -c CMAP, --colormap=CMAP

    the colormap to use in output (e.g. gray, jet, hot); see :option:`--help-colormaps` for listing

-.. option:: -p PERCENTILE
-.. option:: --percentile=PERCENTILE
+.. option:: -p PERCENTILE, --percentile=PERCENTILE

-   clip values in the output image to the specified low,high percentile range (mutually exclusive with :option:`--range`)
+   clip values in the output image to the specified low,high percentile range (mutually exclusive with :option:`-r`)

-.. option:: -r RANGE
-.. option:: --range=RANGE
+.. option:: -r RANGE, --range=RANGE

-   clip values in the output image to the specified low,high count range (mutually exclusive with :option:`--percentile`)
+   clip values in the output image to the specified low,high count range (mutually exclusive with :option:`-p`)

-.. option:: -C CROP
-.. option:: --crop=CROP
+.. option:: -C CROP, --crop=CROP

    crop the input data by left,top,right,bottom points

-.. option:: -i INTERPOLATION
-.. option:: --interpolation=INTERPOLATION
+.. option:: -i INTERPOLATION, --interpolation=INTERPOLATION

    force the use of the specified interpolation algorithm; see :option:`--help-interpolations` for listing

-.. option:: -t TITLE
-.. option:: --title=TITLE
+.. option:: -t TITLE, --title=TITLE

    specify the template used to display a title at the top of the output;
-   supports ``{variables}`` produced by :option:`rasinfo -p`
+   supports ``{variables}`` produced by :option:`rasinfo -t`

-.. option:: -o OUTPUT
-.. option:: --output=OUTPUT
+.. option:: -o OUTPUT, --output=OUTPUT

    specify the template used to generate the output filenames; supports ``{variables}``, see :option:`--help-formats` for supported file formats.
 Default:
    ``{filename_root}_{channel:02d}_{channel_name}.png``

-.. option:: -m
-.. option:: --multi
+.. option:: -m, --multi

    if specified, produce a single output file with multiple layers or pages, one per channel (only available with certain formats)

-.. option:: -e
-.. option:: --empty
+.. option:: -e, --empty

    if specified, empty channels in the output (by default empty channels are ignored)